Our Efforts in Anti-Racism

 Social Change

-Mindfulness can illuminate patterns of white supremacy culture, disrupt bias, and motivate us toward greater interconnectedness.
+Mindfulness can illuminate patterns of oppressive culture, disrupt bias, and motivate us toward greater interconnectedness.
 Mindfulness practices also offer healing support and restoration in the face of racism-related stress and harm, entrenchment and backlash.
-We are working to create a certification program in mindfulness and JEDI to further this aim.